St.-Pius-Gymnasium

-St.-Pius-Gymnasium is a private Catholic Gymnasium (high school) located in Coesfeld near Münster, Germany.
-As of 2023, the school had approximately 690 pupils.
+St.-Pius-Gymnasium is a private Catholic Gymnasium located in Coesfeld near Münster, Germany.
+As of 2023, the school had approximately 700 pupils.

 It is named after Pope Pius X. The school is associated with the Lycée Notre-Dame in Guingamp, Brittany, France and a high school in Poole, Yorkshire, England.

 The school has its own chapel and an auditorium.
 The whole school is a non-smoking area.

 History

 It was founded in 1953 by Bishop Michael Keller as an Internat (all-boys boarding school), in order to educate about 100 students for the priesthood.
 It had a fee of 100 Marks.

 In April 1964 it was changed to a high school.
 In 1965 the school building at Gerlever Weg was built.
 Girls were admitted starting in 1969, and in the same year a building was erected for up to 300 students.
 In 1976 it became a Gymnasium.
 In 1979, the last of the boarding students left, and the following year a major expansion to the buildings was made.

+In 1995, the architect Josef Paul Kleihues designed an extension to the building which included a music room.